 One example of this fear and contempt is that the house of Khadijah, Muhammad’s first wife, has been turned into a block of toilets.
 Likewise, while radical clerics have repeatedly called for the demolition of the house in which Muhammad was born, the Saudis have used it as a cattle market for many years.
 Ziauddin Sardar, Mecca: The Sacred City (New York: Bloomsbury, 2014) 346-47.

 Gibson claims the exceptions face halfway between Petra and Mecca.
 Dan Gibson, The Sacred City: Discovering the Real Birthplace of Islam (Glasshouse Media, 2017); also Qur’anic Geography (Surrey, BC: Independent Scholars Press, 2011).
-Missing in both Gibson’s book and film is precise archeological evidence for each of the mosques studied.
+Missing in both Gibson’s book and film is precise archaeological evidence for each of the mosques studied.
 And no amount of cinematic wizardry can make up for this lack.

 Many American mosques face southeast, based on Mecca’s direction on a flat map, while others face northeast, based on the shortest distance around the globe.